 In my last article, I shared the two primary Value-Based Care (VBC) contracting relationships between providers and payers and how, despite a decade of pushing VBC arrangements, only one-third of providers participate in two-sided risk contracting.

 Since Arkos Health is in the business of making VBC relationships easier, we set out to understand why it is so hard for payers and providers to take upside and downside risk together.
 This article focuses on the main obstacles for health plans in converting provider contracts to VBC arrangements.
-The following information was collected from a market survey we commissioned through the independent research agency, Marwood Group.
+The following information was collected from a market survey we commissioned through the independent healthcare advisory firm, Marwood Group.

 A large market with unmet needs.

 What does non-value-based care spending look like in the United States?
 How many dollars are flowing through the system in fee-for-service (FFS) or upside-only payment arrangements?
 According to our research and data from Healthcare Payment and Action Network reports, the numbers are very high across Medicare Advantage, Managed Medicaid, and Commercial markets.

 - 2021 – Out of a total spend of $800 billion, only $180 billion or 22% of all healthcare spending in the three markets was captured in full-risk VBC contracts.
 26%, or $210 billion are captured in upside-only arrangements, and 52%, or $412 billion are still settled in FFS price schedules.

 - 2022 – Out of a total spend of $860 billion, $217 billion or 25% of all healthcare spending in the three markets was captured in full-risk contracts. $238 billion, or 28% of payments in upside-only arrangements, and $404 billion, or 47% were still in FFS.